DarkKronicle/AdvancedChatLog/README.md

 # AdvancedChatLog

-AdvancedChatLog is an AdvancedChat module providing useful utilities to look through many chat messages at once and filter through them.
+AdvancedChatLog lets you view and search through the chat history, beyond what Minecraft usually lets you view

-Please submit bugs to the [issue tracker](https://github.com/DarkKronicle/AdvancedChatLog/issues).
+Please submit bugs to the [issue tracker](https://github.com/DarkKronicle/AdvancedChatFilters/issues).
 Join the [Discord](https://discord.gg/WnaE3uZxDA) for more help!

 ## Dependencies